wotaque/fp_LAP3_CodeChallenge/my-app/README.md

 ## Installation & Usage
 Copy the repo link from `GitHub`, clone via `VS Code` and cd into my-app folder.

-Run `npm install` for dependencies.
-Run `npm run start` to launch the server.
+Run `npm run dev` to launch teh server.